hadley/adv-r/Data-structures.md

 A vector with no names will return `NULL` from `names(x)`; a partially named vector will have entries containing the empty string `""`.
 You can remove names from a vector with `unname()`

+Names should be unique, but this restriction is not enforced.
+However, if names are not unique, character subsetting (see [[subsetting]]), will only return the first match.

 ### Factors

 The class attribute can be used to add new behaviour to atomic vectors.
 For example, the factor is a vector that can contain only predefined values, and is R's structure for dealing with qualitative data.
 Factors have two key attributes: their `class()`, "factor", which controls their behaviour; and their `levels()`, the set of allowed values.